UPDATE 25 APRIL 2020. This YouTube channel (DoctorRamani) is gold dust!

 UPDATE 5 March 2018.
 I came across this article from 2014, which rings extremely true: Five Powerful Ways Abusive Narcissists Get Inside Your Head by Shahida Arabi.
 The Golden Rule is undoubtedly NO CONTACT, as tempting as it might be to respond to provocation.

 UPDATE 9 November 2017.
 I just came across this interesting article on gaslighting: 50 Shades Of Gaslighting: Disturbing Signs An Abuser Is Twisting Your Reality

 UPDATE 22 February 2017.
-This article is one of the most popular I have ever written and continues to receive many hits, so I want to add useful additional information as I come across it, such as this excellent piece which has just appeared on the Huffington Post:
+This article is one of the most popular I have written and continues to receive many hits, so I want to add useful additional information as I come across it, such as this excellent piece which has just appeared on the Huffington Post:

 — o O o —